wildeng/scratchpaedia/README.md

 * run `Rake db:migrate`
 * run `Rake db:seed` for basic data and a basic user
 * run `Rails s` for running it in development mode

+If you want to do it in an easier way, after cloning the project and after setting up a `SECRET_KEY_BASE` environment variable needed by devise (more info here https://stackoverflow.com/questions/29187296/rails-production-how-to-set-secret-key-base), go to `scripts` folder and give execution permissions to `create_dev_test_prod.sh` script.
+The script will create dev, test and prod databases, seeding some data in them.

+If you want to run it in production mode, after the installation remember to go to the `config\environments\production.rb`, look for a FIXME line and change it to meet your mailer configuration.